xbouteiller/gminComputation/README.md

 > python gminExec.py -rs 90 -ri 20 # It is a shortcut for the code above
 >

+6. **New** if the columns Dry_weight and Fresh_weight are provided, he software use the provided values to compute RWC

-6. Gmin is computed based on a linear regression between the two boundaries of the RWC filtered data
+7. Gmin is computed based on a linear regression between the two boundaries of the RWC filtered data
 <img src="img/VIAL12 g.png" width="75%" height="75%">

 #### Step 5
-7. Synthetic figures and data frames are saved within the output_fig and output_files folder
+8. Synthetic figures and data frames are saved within the output_fig and output_files folder

 <br> </br>